mtopircean/mixing-potions-frontend/README.md

 ## The Skeleton Plane
 ### Wireframes
 To support both the functionality and the design part of the website, following wireframes where created.
-Slight deviations have happened during the development process, but overall the main and maority of design direction has been kept.
+Slight deviations have happened during the development process, but overall the main and majority of design direction has been kept.

 * Account Page